 - encourage voluntary reporting efforts that include reports of hazards with the potential to cause patient injury as well as cases in which injuries have occurred;

-- develop performance standards that focus on patient safety—the standards should require regulators and accreditors to implement meaningful patient safety programs.
-Public and private health care purchasers should provide incentives to organizations to demonstrate ongoing improvement in patient safety;
+- develop performance standards that focus on patient safety—the standards should require regulators and accreditors to implement meaningful patient safety programs with public and private health care purchasers providing incentives to organizations to demonstrate ongoing improvement in patient safety;

 - facilitate action by health care organizations and affiliated professionals to make patient safety a declared priority—organizations should make quality improvement and safety a defined responsibility at the governance level and institute measures, including developing and implementing no punitive systems, for reporting errors and proven medication safety practices;

 - develop medical-error data collection methods that are consistent with patients’ legal rights; and

 - encourage states to develop effective systems to protect the public by removing from practice those health care professionals who fail to provide consistently safe and effective care.

 Federal and state governments should require individual providers and health care facilities (including hospitals, nursing homes, rehabilitation centers, medical centers or offices, outpatient dialysis centers, ambulatory surgical centers, urgent care centers, and dental practices) to report serious, preventable adverse events as identified by the National Quality Forum.
 Policymakers should require that facility-specific reports be publicly disseminated.